SvenTiigi/WhatsNewKit/README.md

 configuration.apply(animation: .fade)
 ```

-If you wish to define your custom animation, simply set the `custom` enum and pass an animation closure.
+If you wish to define your custom animation, simply set the `custom` enum and pass an animator closure.

 ```swift
 // Custom Animation for DetailButton